OpenDSA/OpenDSA/RST/en/SeniorAlgAnal/BoundsReview.rst

    Show graphs of cost vs $I_n$ for factorial, find, and findmax.

-If we want the :term:`average-case cost`, it is even more complicated.
+If we want the :term:`average-case cost <average case>`, it is even more complicated.
 We might model this as half way between the best and worst case costs, but this is not often correct.
 (Think about what circumstances would make it correct, and some